 The ACNC provides three recommended disclosures of government funding in a charity’s annual financial report.

-For a charity that received 10% or more of its total revenue from government, it should disclose the following Information about the sources of its government revenue:
+Charities that received 10% or more of their total revenue from government (including grants) should disclose the following information about their government revenue sources:

-• the total revenue it received by each level of government
+• the total revenue they received, by each level of government

-• the names of the government departments or agencies from which it received revenue (up to 10), as well as the total amounts it received from each
+• the names of the government departments or agencies from which they received revenue (up to 10), as well as the total amounts received from each

 • the revenue from providing goods and services to beneficiaries who receive related government financial assistance (for example, payments from the National Disability Insurance Agency).